 Prepare simply masala stuffed (bharwan tinda recipe) or more exorbitant Shahi tinda recipes with stuffed paneer, cashews, raisins and spices.

-Incidents of serious illness and deaths have been reported in India after consumption of bitter tinda gourd and bottle gourds.
-Symptoms may include vomiting, stomachache, diarrhea and can occur within minutes of ingestion of poisonous juice which may follow serious illness like bleeding from the gut, shock, and death.(Medical disclaimer).
+Incidents of serious illness and deaths have been reported in India after the consumption of bitter tinda gourd and bottle gourds.
+Symptoms may include vomiting, stomachache, and diarrhea and can occur within minutes of ingestion of poisonous juice which may follow serious illness like bleeding from the gut, shock, and death.(Medical disclaimer).

 Also read ≻≻